 If you want one specific recipe to start with, I would say just start with a roast chicken.
 It’s such a comforting meal that will give you and your family lots of protein as well as food for leftovers, such as for soup or another traditional foods recipe, like chicken bone broth.

 If you’re used to cooking pre-prepared food, handling a raw chicken may concern you.
 Before we married, my husband didn’t want anything to do with a raw chicken.
-He would only prepare recipes with fish fillets or hamburger meat he could cook thoroughly.
+He would only prepare recipes with fish fillets or hamburger meat that he could cook thoroughly.

 If you feel more comfortable, use gloves the first time you handle your whole raw chicken.
 However, it’s okay to use your bare hands, but be sure to wash them before and after handling your raw chicken.